Photo Credit: Nasty Little Man

 The Gorillaz now swing back in with their eighth full-length release, Cracker Island.
 The album bursts right out of the cage with the opening- and the title track which also happens to be the best song on the record.
 This generation’s bass guitar virtuoso Stephen Lee Bruner, professionally known as Thundercat, guests on the cut, which is a flawless tight combination of modern electronic pop and classic ’70s R&B. Even at a relatively scant three-and-a-half minutes, this one track definitely has it all.

-Cracker Island doesn’t slow down in pulling out the big guns with “Oil,” on which Stevie Nicks lends her distinct voice.
+Cracker Island doesn’t slow down in pulling out the big guns with “Oil,” to which Stevie Nicks lends her distinct voice.
 Ironically, this single cut which features the most seasoned musical veteran to appear on the album is also arguably the most modern-sounding one here.
 Radio-friendly “Silent Running” explores the group’s more mellow side nicely with a spoken word section by Gorillaz regular Adeleye Omotayo.

 Undeniable low points on the album are not many but would have to include “Tarantula,” an average-at-best dance track, and “Baby Queen,” a song that is just confoundingly mediocre.
 Highlights, on the other hand, would have to include “Tired Influencer,” on which the timely AF title is only the first point scored for the strong mid-tempo track with a borderline-reggae beat.
 Bad Bunny hops in to add a Latin element to “Tormenta,” while “Skinny Ape” cleverly apes ’80s synthpop and even throws in a punk-like chant, and the dreamily funky “Possession Island,” which closes the main body of the record, features not only an appearance from Beck but also a hook similar to the group’s 2005 classic “Feel Good, Inc.”